CenterforBigData/ATR-data-code/README.md

 By exploring `hyperparameters_summary.xlsx`, you can get insights into how the models were fine-tuned for each specific forecasting horizon.
 This information could serve as a starting point for your model tuning or as a benchmark for further experimentation.

-For the preparation and training of the model, we have outlined the key configurations in the `Key Configurations.txt` file.
+For the preparation and training of the model, we have outlined the key configurations in the `keyconfigurations.txt` file.
 This file includes essential parameters such as `max_prediction_length`, `max_encoder_length`, and various settings for the `TimeSeriesDataSet` configuration.
 These parameters are crucial in determining the model's behavior for different forecasting scenarios.

-Users are encouraged to refer to the `Key Configurations.txt` file for a comprehensive understanding of these settings.
+Users are encouraged to refer to the `keyconfigurations.txt` file for a comprehensive understanding of these settings.
 You can modify these configurations in the script to adapt the model to different forecasting scenarios and datasets, ensuring flexibility and adaptability for your specific needs.

 **Command-line Arguments:**
 - `--data_file`: Path to your data file.